Yagya for Honoring Our Fathers

 Unique Yagyas to Bless Mothers and Fathers

 In Varanasi (Kashi), India at Sai Maa’s ashram, uniquely activated yagyas (sacred fire ceremonies) are being offered as an opportunity to express our thankfulness and gratefulness to our mothers and fathers.
 Yagyas remove conscious and unconscious obstacles and offer energetic activations that opens one to a new way of being.
-The yagyas for Mothers and Fathers will be activated in a two-hour ceremony.
+The yagyas for Mothers and Fathers will be activated in a three – hour ceremony.

 Elements of the Ceremony

 For these yagyas, a very powerful mantra (sacred sounds) is recited for the first hour by seven advanced pundits (priests) that will activate three aspects for the mother or father—the aspect of happiness (what makes our mother/father happy); the divine aspect (activating the mother’s/father’s spiritual life); the cosmic aspect (burning past negative karma).

 The sacred ceremony sets into motion a cosmic energy that returns exponentially more powerfully to the mother or father.
 This energy connects like a ray of the sun with the divine heart of the father/mother—and from his/her divine heart, this is passed on to the sponsor (son or daughter), who will also experience many blessings for the coming year.

 For mothers or fathers who are deceased, this yagya assists the evolution of the soul of the father or mother.